binqing/code_path_homework/README.md

 ### 5. (Optional) Enumerate WordPress user accounts and brute force passwords attack using WPScan

-- [ ] Summary: Wordpressdoes does not limit the number of login attempts, so we use WPScan to retrieve both the usernames and passwords.
+- [ ] Summary: WordPress does not limit the number of login attempts, so we use WPScan to retrieve both the usernames and passwords.
 WPScan has the option to scan a target website to retrieve a list of account names.
 We can also brute force root passwords using WPScan on Kali Linux.
 We could also provide a wordlist, a list of common passowrds for WPScan to carry out the brute force password attack.
 A example of a wordlist is rockyou-75.txt.
   - Vulnerability types: Login Vulnerability